Frequently asked questions (FAQs)

 Is there a way to order outside of the phases?

-• For our New Zealand programme Mathematics for Statistics for Aotearoa New Zealand, you can absolutely order outside phases but check with the MOE what the funding requirements are.
+• Yes, for our New Zealand programme Mathematics for Statistics for Aotearoa New Zealand, you can absolutely order outside phases but check with the Ministry of Education what the funding requirements are.

-• If you do have students in Phase 2 that are at Phase 3 level, but you are only purchasing Phase 2 resources, we potentially could provide you with access to the digital resources you need to ensure you're teaching all your students, no matter their level.
+• If you have students in Phase 2 who are at Phase 3 level, but you are only purchasing Phase 2 resources, we could potentially enable access to resources above/below your purchased level on a case-by-case basis.
+We want to make sure you're equipped to teach all your students, no matter their knowledge and skill levels.
+To make an enquiry please contact Customer Support at cs.au@oup.com or free call 0800 466 514.

 Pedagogy